7

 • Be predefined by Salesforce but aren’t editable by your org.

-• Have no initial permissions and are fully controlled by your organization.
+• Have no initial permissions and are fully under your organization’s control.

-• It comes with on-premises permissions but can be modified by you.
+• It comes with on-premises permissions, but you can modify them.

 Managed Permission Set